To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 Mobile phone insurance and extended protection plans can help ease that financial blow — especially if you have carefree kids with pricey smartphones.
 After all, a cracked screen alone can run you $200+ to repair without insurance.

 With that said, it’s not easy to find the best cell phone insurance.
 Your plan options are extremely varied and confusing — and it’s kind of a crap shoot to decide what kind of coverage you’ll need.
-Your three main options are to go with a manufacturer’s plan, your cell carrier or a third-party insurance plan.
+Your three main options for the best phone insurance are to go with a manufacturer’s plan, your cell carrier or a third-party insurance plan.

 - Isn’t My Phone Already Covered?